pesukone/gradu/README.md

 ## How to use this template?

 ### Instructions for teachers to modify this template
-1) Edit the files, and then commit and push the changes to this GitHub repository.
+1) Edit the files, and then commit and push the changes to this GitLab repository.
 2) Pull the changes from this repository to the Overleaf project to keep it updated.